hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

 }
 ```

 Great!
-We're ensuring that our timer will always be stopped now.
+We're properly managing the complete lifecycle now by ensuring our setup code in `connect()` is torn down in `disconnect()`.

 Let's take a look at our final controller:

 ```js
 // src/controllers/content_loader_controller.js